 The finished, 28-by-20 pergola brought Sylvia’s childhood memory to life.
 The Taplins were “blown away” by the beauty and quality of the construction.
 They weren’t the only ones.
-“My contractor, who is detail-oriented, excellent, and a friend from childhood, had one comment,” Stephen said.
+“My childhood friend, who is also my contractor, had one comment,” Stephen said.
 “Stunning.”

 They’re especially pleased with their choice of building material, Redwood.
 “I was raised in a family that appreciated wood,” Stephen said.
 “My father did a lot of woodwork.
 The beauty of this wood is amazing.”